asyatrhl/CbM-Datasets/README.md

 </span>

-For the imbalance faults, varying loads are placed in the setup, sample can be seen as follows:
+For the imbalance faults, varying loads are placed in the setup, the sample can be seen as follows:
 <p align="center">
     <img src="docs/SampleMotorDataLimerick_sampleImbalance.png" width="200">